cspence001/market-segmentation_purchase-prediction/README.md

 # clustered_dendrogram

-purchase prediction using k-means to identify target variables based on user demographics
+market segmentation using k-means to identify target variables based on user demographics purchase prediction using logistic regression to predict binary variable of Purchased / Not Purchased as determined by target feature variants
 <br><br>
 <b>primary models:</b><br>
 <ul>